 Energy Poverty in the U.S.

-Currently at least 48 million people in the United States may experience energy poverty.
-Yet, we are unaware of this problem because energy poverty is hidden within the homes of our communities!
+may experience energy poverty.
+Yet, we are unaware of this problem because

 Energy poverty is a term used to describe a person that is denied access to energy or cannot afford to cover basic energy needs.
 This denial of access can either be due to lack of technology, which is more common in third world countries, or due to financial hardship, which can happen to anyone in the United States.